-The PSUs are also available for grant pursuant to the Restated 2013 Plan.
 Each PSU, which is a stock award, is earned through the achievement of performance-based metrics over a defined performance period.
 The length of the defined performance period, the performance-based metric to be achieved during the defined performance period, and the measure of whether and to what degree such performance-based metric has been achieved will be conclusively determined by the compensation committee of the Company's Board, in its sole discretion.
 The estimated fair value of equity awards that contain performance conditions is expensed over the term of the award once the Company has determined that it is probable that performance conditions will be satisfied.

-During the year ended December 31, 2022 and 2021 the Company granted 30,000 and 270,000 PSUs, with a weighted-average grant date fair value of \$6.87 and \$7.92 per share, respectively.
+During the years ended December 31, 2023 and 2022 the Company granted 500 and 1,000 PSUs, with a weighted-average grant date fair value of \$67.80 and \$206.10 per share, respectively.
 The performance-based metrics include the achievement of certain revenue targets and clinical and regulatory milestones.
-During the year ended December 31, 2022 and 2021, the Company recorded \$0.5 million and \$0.2 million of stock-based compensation expense related to the PSUs as it is expected that all milestones will be achieved by the target dates, respectively.
+During the years ended December 31, 2023 and 2022, the Company recorded \$0.4 million and \$0.5 million, respectively, of stock-based compensation expense related to the PSUs as it is expected at the beginning of the period that all milestones would be achieved by the target dates.
 This expense is included in selling, general and administrative expenses.
-As of December 31, 2022, no PSUs have vested as the performance-based metrics of the PSUs have not yet been achieved.
-During the year ended December 31, 2022 and 2021, the Company granted 298,150 and 371,500 RSUs, respectively, with a weighted-average grant date fair value of \$5.22 and \$9.16 per share, respectively.
+On June 30, 2023, the Company reassessed the probability of the performance-based metrics being achieved.
+The Company concluded that some of the performance-based metrics are no longer probable of being achieved but are still more than improbable.
+As such, starting July 2023 the Company discontinued recognizing the related expense on a prospective basis and will not reverse the previously recognized expenses.
+In May 2023, four employees were terminated who had outstanding PSU awards.
+As the performance-based metrics were not achieved at time of termination, the stock compensation expense related to these awards of \$0.4 million was reversed.
+As of December 31, 2023, other than 500 PSUs for which vesting was accelerated in connection with the modification noted below, 1,349 PSUs have vested as the performance-based metrics of the PSUs were met upon the achievement of \$35 million in cumulative net sales of Zokinvy.

-In relation to the RSUs granted, the Company recognized \$1.2 million and \$0.9 million in stock-based compensation expense for the year ended December 31, 2022 and 2021, respectively, which were included in selling, general and administrative expenses.
-As of December 31, 2022, the total unrecognized compensation expense related to unvested RSUs and PSUs was \$3.0 million, which the Company expects to recognize over an estimated weighted-average period of 2.0 years.
+During the years ended December 31, 2023 and 2022, the Company granted 1,305 and 9,925 RSUs, respectively, with a weighted-average grant date fair value of \$67.80 and \$156.58 per share, respectively.
+In relation to the RSUs granted, the Company recognized \$0.7 million and \$1.2 million in stock-based compensation expense for the years ended December 31, 2023 and 2022, respectively, which were included in selling, general and administrative expenses.

-The following table summarizes RSU and PSU activity and weighted average grant date fair value for the year ended December 31, 2022:
+The following table summarizes RSU and PSU activity and weighted average grant date fair value for the year ended December 31, 2023:

-Shares Weighted- Average Grant Date Fair Value Unvested shares as of December 31, 2021 623,000 \$ 8.63 Granted 328,150 \$ 5.37 Vested (132,854) \$ 9.40 Forfeited (176,889) \$ 7.63 Unvested shares as of December 31, 2022 641,407 \$ 7.08
+Shares Weighted- Average Grant Date Fair Value Unvested shares as of December 31, 2022 21,337 \$ 220.40 Granted 1,805 \$ 67.80 Vested (8,625) \$ 176.10 Forfeited (8,519) \$ 236.55 Unvested shares as of December 31, 2023 5,998 \$ 215.24